top of page

 Charlotte Eriksson You're Doing Just Fine

-Never apologise for how you live your life,
+Never apologize for how you live your life,

 or not live your life.